danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-13-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 #endif
 ```

-Using protocols to communicate any bridging between the two platforms is a nice way to make our code cleaner in a controlled way and remove the need for `#if` checks within the library.
+Using protocols to communicate bridging between platforms is a nice way to make our code cleaner in a controlled way and remove the need for `#if` checks within the library.

-To design SwiftUI for multi-platform use, we can create a `ViewRepresentable` typealias that makes platform-specific views in SwiftUI regardless of platform.
+To design SwiftUI for multi-platform use, we can also add a `ViewRepresentable` typealias that makes platform-specific views in SwiftUI easier to define within the library.

 ```swift
 #if os(iOS) || os(tvOS)